ohookins/contentful_hackathon/README.md

   challenge to generate something very simple with existing content.
 Too many additional metadata fields compared to how much content you have.
 * Go SDK currently lacks any CMA methods :(
+  * Actually the SDK is harder to use than raw Go and the APIs, currently.
 * CMA docs don't make it easy to understand how to construct a request in code.
   It is _kinda_ human understandable but the way it is written doesn't map well to written code.